blado-runnero/maybe_a_jarvis/Readme.md

 # the_idea

 The idea is to create a voice assisted PI, or maybe something like this.
-It will be kind of similar to alexa, but on laptop.
+It will be kind of similar to alexa, but on laptop, and customized, and a DIY.

 # UPDATES